-- Late submission: - Late submissions of homeworks, labs and programming assignments will be penalized at 15% each day, and will not be accepted after 2 days of the due date - Exams: - The midterm and final exams will be closed book - The final exam will be cumulative which means that it will include all topics discussed during the term. - No early exams will be given.
+- Late submission: - Late submissions of homework, labs and programming assignments will be penalized at 15% each day, and will not be accepted after 2 days of the due date. - Exams: - The final exam will be cumulative, which means that it will include all topics discussed during the term. - No early exams will be given.
 If you must miss an exam, you should provide an official/verifiable proof of why you are missing the exam before the exam.
-Once it is validated, instructor can arrange a make exam. - Honor code: - Zero tolerance to cheating! - All students must adhere to the GMU Honor Code and the Computer Science Department's Honor Code Policies. - The students are supposed to work individually on the homeworks, assignments projects, unless told otherwise. - We reserve the right to use MOSS to detect plagiarism.
-Violation of the Honor Code will result in an F. - Accommodations for disabilities: - If you have a documented learning disability or other condition that may affect academic performance, you should: 1) make sure this documentation is on file with Office for Disability Services (SUB I, Rm.
-4205; 993-2474;

-http://ods.gmu.edu) to determine the accommodations you need; and 2) talk with me within the first week of the semester to discuss any accommodation needs.
+Once it is validated, the instructor can arrange a make exam. - Honor code: - Zero tolerance to cheating! - All students must adhere to the GMU Honor Code and the Computer Science Department's Honor Code Policies. - The students are supposed to work individually on the homeworks, assignments, projects, unless told otherwise. - We reserve the right to use MOSS to detect plagiarism.
+Violation of the Honor Code will result in an F. - Use of public code repositories such as Git is not allowed for course projects during the semester or after the semester is over (to avoid future plagiarism). - Accommodations for disabilities: - If you have a documented learning disability or other condition that may affect academic performance, you should: 1) make sure this documentation is on file with the Office for Disability Services (SUB I, Rm.
+4205; 993-2474; http://ods.gmu.edu) to determine the accommodations you need; and 2) talk with me within the first week of the semester to discuss any accommodation needs.